victor-paltz/web_traffic_analyser/README.md

 ## Installation

-Use the package manager [pip3](https://pip.pypa.io/en/stable/) to install the dependencies.
+You should use the package manager [pip3](https://pip.pypa.io/en/stable/) to install the dependencies.
 There is only one dependency which is "pytest", we could have chosen unittest to remain independant from third-party libraries.

 ```bash